How I got a Global Talent UK visa: a comprehensive guide and my experience

 There are no special rules about the layout of the documents – do as you like.
 There is only one requirement, though: if you show a screenshot of the website as evidence, save the page through the print version so that the date and the link to the source are automatically inserted in the footers.

-I can show you one of my documents as an example, there is nothing secret about it:
+I can show you one of my evidence as an example, as there’s no confidentiality concern:

 An example of my document from the proof of appearances category.
 The page on the right is a screenshot from the website.
 Note the headers and footers: they are a must

-Once all the documents are collected, you can apply for endorsement.
-You will have to fill in a huge application form and pay the first part of the visa fee.
-After you have completed all the steps, you will be given a precious email address to which you need to send all the documents.
-All files in the attachment should not exceed 25 MB in size.
+Once all the documents are gathered, you can proceed to apply for endorsement through the Global Talent Endorsement page.
+You’ll be required to complete a comprehensive application form and pay the initial portion of the visa fee.
+Once you’ve gone through these steps, you’ll receive a crucial precious address to which you must submit all the documents.
+Attachments should not exceed a total size of 25 MB.

 • Evidence 1.
 Media recognition